 South Carolina Traffic Ticket Dismissal with Defensive Driving

 Drivers who have been charged with a moving violation have the opportunity to participate in the Traffic Education Program to dismiss their ticket and maintain a clean driving record.
 To participate in the program, drivers are required to fill out an application and attend orientation.
 Payment must be made to the program, and fines may apply as well.
-Drivers will be required to complete a four hour defensive driving education course as well as four hours of community service for a nonprofit agency.
+Drivers will be required to complete a four-hour defensive driving education course and four hours of community service for a nonprofit agency.

 The program must be completed within 120 days of application.
-Participants who fail to complete the program on time will not get credit for enrolling, and will have their ticket added to their driving record.
+Participants who fail to complete the program on time will not get credit for enrolling and have their ticket added to their driving record.
 They may be required to pay an additional fine as well.